Michelle Kuo

 Michelle Kuo (born 1977 or 1978) is an American curator, writer, and art historian.
 Since 2018, Kuo has been a curator of painting and sculpture at the Museum of Modern Art.
 She was previously editor-in-chief of Artforum magazine starting in 2010.

 Education

-Kuo earned a BA from Stanford University, majoring in art history and political science.
-As a graduate student at Harvard University, she co-curated a show on the works of architect Le Corbusier at the university's Carpenter Center for the Visual Arts on the occasion of the Carpenter Center's 40th anniversary in 2004.
-From 2005 to 2007, Kuo was the Wyeth Predoctoral Fellow at the Center for Advanced Study in the Visual Arts at the National Gallery of Art in Washington D.C.
+Kuo graduated from Stanford University with a Bachelor of Arts in art history and political science.
+She then earned a Ph.D. in the history of art and architecture from Harvard University in 2017.
+She wrote her doctoral dissertation at Harvard under Yve-Alain Bois on the art group Experiments in Art and Technology.
+As a graduate student at Harvard, she co-curated a show on the works of architect Le Corbusier at the university's Carpenter Center for the Visual Arts on the occasion of the Carpenter Center's 40th anniversary in 2004.

-Kuo returned to Harvard to earn a PhD in the history of art and architecture, where Yve-Alain Bois was her advisor.
-Her dissertation focused on the art group Experiments in Art and Technology; she defended her dissertation in December 2017.